dotnet/linker/docs/serialization.md

 ## Preservation logic

-For each discovered type (including root types and the recursive type graph), the linker conditionally preserves all members.
-This does not on its own mark the types.
-Rather, it says that _if_ a type is marked, then the following will also be marked:
+For each discovered type (including root types and the recursive type graph), the linker marks the type and its members:
 - Properties of the type
 - Fields of the type
 - Methods of the type, including constructors